How Does Trading In A Vehicle Work?

 There’s a chance this credit will cover the remainder of your loan but if it doesn’t, your loan will roll over (minus the amount you were given for your used vehicle).
 You’ll then have one singular loan for your upgraded vehicle.

 When you lease a vehicle, you are essentially paying for the depreciation of the vehicle for the amount of time you’re driving it.
 You don’t own the vehicle and you either give it back or purchase the vehicle at the end of the lease term.
-If you want to trade in your lease, you’ll have to determine if the vehicle has any equity.
+If you’re trading in a car that is leased, you’ll have to determine if the vehicle has any equity.
 The vehicle equity at the end of the lease term is called residual value and it’s the amount someone could purchase the car for at the end of the lease term.

 So how can you trade in a leased vehicle?
-Here are a few scenarios.
+Here are a few scenarios:

 Your lease contract has ended and you want to trade the vehicle in for a new one.

-n this scenario, you’d have to find out the trade-in value of your vehicle and compare it to the residual value determined in your lease contract.
+In this scenario, you’d have to find out the trade-in value of your vehicle and compare it to the residual value determined in your lease contract.
 If the trade-in value is higher, you would have some equity that can be put towards your new purchase (or lease).

 You’re nearing the end of your lease and want to trade the vehicle for a new one.